nais/handbook/docs/technical/upgrading-kafka.md

 ## 3. Upgrade development environments

-Currently, NAV is the only tenant that uses Kafka, but we have one project that fall in this category:

-- nav-dev

 The upgrade should be announced clearly, with a request for teams to check their applications during the upgrade and after.

 Before starting the upgrade, it is recommended to silence some alerts that typically get triggered during the upgrade: